cockroachdb/docs/v21.2/changefeed-sinks.md

 ### Topic naming

-By default, a Kafka topic has the same name as the table that a changefeed was created on.
+By default, a Kafka topic has the same name as the table on which a changefeed was created.
 If a changefeed was created on multiple tables, the changefeed will write to multiple topics corresponding to those table names.

 To modify the default topic naming, you can specify a [topic prefix](create-changefeed.html#topic-prefix-param), [an arbitrary topic name](create-changefeed.html#topic-name-param), or use the [`full_table_name` option](create-changefeed.html#full-table-option).
 Using the [`topic_name`](create-changefeed.html#topic-name-param) parameter, you can specify an arbitrary topic name and feed all tables into that topic.